davidgf/design-patterns-in-ruby/meta_programming.md

 se_jungle.add_sub_population(tony_tiger)
 ```

+REVIEW: IM NOT SURE IF THIS IS WHAT YOU MEANT
+!!!!!
+!!!!!
+=begin
 The method `composite_of(:group)` would provide a method for including members to any `:group` we could think of by adding dynamic `add_sub_:group` methods to the class instances.
-The same way, the method `member_of(:group)` would a method `parent_:group` to leaf nodes so that they can know what group they are member of.
+In the same way, the method `member_of(:group)` would provide a method `parent_:group` that could leaf nodes so that they can know what group they are member of.
 It happens that all this is absolutely feasible with some meta programming:
+=end
+!!!!!
+!!!!!

 ```ruby
 class CompositeBase